scicloj/clay.el/README.md

 ### Installing & loading

-Soon, this package will hopefully be [MELPA](https://melpa.org/).
+Soon, this package will hopefully be in [MELPA](https://melpa.org/).
 Till then, you may install & load it in the following ways using [use-package](https://github.com/jwiegley/use-package).

 Using [straight](https://github.com/radian-software/straight.el), you may load the package as follows: